DrPixels/springboot-backend-pahiramcar/README.md

 ---
   #### User
-  - When editing a user (customer, employe or admin), you all edit all its properties at the same time, except for the password.
+  - When editing a user (customer, employee or admin), you can edit all its properties at the same time, except for the password.
   - The password needs to be separately edited.
+    - Check the enpoint provided for changing the password.
 ---
   #### Images
 - For uploading images or any data that includes images, make sure that you are using **FormData** instead of just normal application/json.